gwdistsys18/dist-sys-practice/README.md

 [QwikLab: Analyze Big Data with Hadoop](https://awseducate.qwiklabs.com/home?locale=en)

+*Unfortunately, this lab is not available now.
+But you can find other learnable content under this link.*

 Time: 50min

 In this lab, I know that Amazon EMR not only can support powerful Hadoop tools, but also can manage service effictively to run Apache Hadoop and Spark to process massive data.
 During deploying a fully functional Hadoop cluster by lauching an Amazon EMR cluster, I learnt that HiveQL is a SQL-like scipting language for data warehousing and analysis.
 And I find that the advantage of hive is that the learning cost is low, and the simple MapReduce statistics can be quickly realized by the SQL-like statement.
 It is not necessary to develop a dedicated MapReduce application, which is very suitable for statistical analysis of the data warehouse.